sithihajara/Experiment-11-programming-logic-device-s-FPGA-BOARDS-/README.md

 # Experiment-11-programming-logic-device-s-FPGA-BOARDS-
+ ### AIM:
- ### AIM: To understand the standard procedure to interface an FPGA board and flashing method using usb blaster
+ To understand the standard procedure to interface an FPGA board and flashing method using usb blaster
 ### HARDWARE REQUIRED:  – PC, Cyclone II , USB flasher
 ### SOFTWARE REQUIRED:   Quartus prime
 ### THEORY
+Field Programmable Gate Arrays (FPGAs) are semiconductor devices that are based around a matrix of configurable logic blocks (CLBs) connected via programmable interconnects.
+FPGAs can be reprogrammed to desired application or functionality requirements after manufacturing.

-### Procedure
+## Procedure
 Start the Quartus II Programmer.
 ![image1](https://user-images.githubusercontent.com/94219582/174122016-39d1f331-3879-4947-8be2-83a5764baad6.png)